Bible translations into Italian: Early translations

 The first printed translation of the Bible into Italian was the so-called Malermi Bible, by Benedictine Camaldolese Nicolò Malermi in 1471 from the Latin version Vulgate, a revision of a pre-existing Tuscan-dialect manuscript to reflect the Venetian dialect.
 A different translation was also printed in Venice in the same year by Nicolas Jenson, but did not find favour.

 Other early Catholic translations into Italian were made by the Dominican Fra Zaccaria of Florence in 1542 (the New Testament only) and by Dominican Savonaralan Santi Marmochino in 1543 (complete Bible) influenced by Lorenzo Valla, Erasmus's Greek-influenced New Testament and Brucioli's Old Testament.

 Protestant translations were made by Antonio Brucioli in 1530 (ostensibly based on the Greek and Hebrew but actually owing much to the Latin versions of Erasmus and Pagnini), and by Giovanni Diodati in 1607 who translated the Bible from Latin and Jewish documents; Diodati's version is the reference version for Italian Protestantism.
 This edition was revised in 1641, 1712, 1744, 1819 and 1821.
 A revised edition in modern Italian, Nuova Diodati, was published in 1991.

-A translation produced by Benedictine prior Massimo Teofilo in 1552 is sometimes claimed as a Protestant version: however Masi was acquitted of a heresy accusation and remained a monk in Italy till his death.
+A translation produced by Benedictine prior Massimo Teofilo Masi in 1552 is sometimes claimed as a Protestant version: however Masi was acquitted of a heresy accusation and remained a monk in Italy till his death.

 The most used Catholic Bible translation in Italian before the 1971 CEI edition was that of Archbishop Antonio Martini.
 It was published from 1769 to 1771 (New Testament) and 1776 to 1781 (Old Testament), and it was formally approved by the papacy.
 It consists of parallel columns of Latin Vulgate and Italian with long and detailed notes based mainly on the Church Fathers' writings.
 The translation is based on the Vulgate checked with the original Greek and Hebrew texts (Martini was assisted in interpreting the Old Testament by a rabbi).
 It also includes a list of the main textual variants for each book.
 In the 1870 edition, the notes were rewritten and shortened.

 From 1858 to 1860 the Jewish Samuel David Luzzatto translated part of the Old Testament into Italian.